Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Discussion

-To calculate the density of CO$_{2}$, we use the ideal gas EOS, in contrast to a non-ideal EOS for water.
-In the following we discuss how the use of an ideal EOS for carbon dioxide may affect our results. \cite{bottcher12} carry out a comparison between the ideal EOS and non-ideal EOS for carbon dioxide.
-They find that CO$_{2}$ starts to behave as a non-ideal gas at $\simeq$ 7 MPa which corresponds to 70 bar.
-In the case of TRAPPIST-1 c, the maximum surface pressure for a CO$_{2}$-dominated atmosphere is 25 bar in our retrievals, so we can safely say that the CO$_{2}$ gas in this case still has an ideal behaviour.
+To calculate the density of CO$_{2}$, we used the ideal gas EOS, in contrast to a non-ideal EOS for water.
+In the following, we discuss how the use of an ideal EOS for carbon dioxide may affect our results. \cite{bottcher12} carried out a comparison between the ideal EOS and non-ideal EOS for carbon dioxide.
+They find that CO$_{2}$ starts to behave as a non-ideal gas at $\simeq$ 7 MPa, which corresponds to 70 bar.
 The non-ideal EOS yields a higher density than the ideal EOS \citep{bottcher12}.
-This means that for 55 Cancri e, the atmospheric thickness of a CO$_{2}$ envelope with a non-ideal EOS would be even lower than that calculated with the ideal EOS.
+This means that the atmospheric thickness of a CO$_{2}$ envelope with a non-ideal EOS would be even lower than that calculated with the ideal EOS.
 This would make it even harder to match the current density of 55 Cancri e with a CO$_{2}$-dominated atmosphere, which further supports that CO is more likely to constitute the atmosphere of this planet instead.
-The implementation of non-ideal EOS, such as the SESAME EOS 5210 for carbon dioxide \citep{sesame}, and the \cite{coeos} EOS for CO, will be the scope of future work.
+For TRAPPIST-1 c, a higher density of the CO$_{2}$ envelope in comparison to the water envelope strengthens the degeneracy with the bare rock scenario.
+The implementation of a non-ideal EOS, such as the SESAME EOS 5210 for carbon dioxide \citep{sesame}, and the \cite{coeos} EOS for CO, will be the focus of future work.